-- The average price of a vinyl replacement window is around $1,500, but many factors can affect that price.
+- The industry price for a vinyl replacement window ranges from $425 to $2,100, but many factors can affect that price.

 - In-home consultations and quotes should always be free.